paduagroup/tutorial-lmp/README.md

 ## Make sure packages are installed

-Python3 is necessary to run the tools we develop:
+If you are following this tutorial on a machine of the CBP center at ENS de Lyon, the packages needed are installed.
+If you are logging to the CBP machines from outside, then it is pertinent that you install VMD in your computer because visualization may be slow over an internet connection.

-    python3
+Python 3 is necessary to run the tools we develop.

 VMD is a molecular visualization program:

     vmd

-Packmol is a program that packs molecules in simulation boxes:
+Packmol is a program that packs molecules in simulation boxes.

     packmol

 Finally, LAMMPS is the molecular dynamics code we use in this tutorial.
-Try
+On the CBP LAMMPS is installed in `/projects/RFCT2022/software/lammps`.

-    lmp -h
+    /projects/RFCT2022/software/lammps/bin/lmp -h

 and check that the binary was compiled with the DRUDE package